Dick Irvin: Career

 Meanwhile, the Montreal Canadiens had just suffered a ten-win season (still the worst winning percentage in franchise history), and were looking for a new coach.
 Knowing that the Canadiens were in serious straits off the ice as well as on it, Smythe suggested that the Canadiens hire Irvin, solving both teams' issues.
-Although Smythe knew he was giving the Leafs' biggest rival a boost, Smythe knew that three teams had already folded during the Depression and didn't want the Canadiens to join them.
-Soon afterwards, Canadiens general manager Tommy Gorman picked Irvin up and drove him to Montreal to become coach of the team.
-Irvin and players from the Canadiens were featured in the instructional film Hockey Fundamentals in December 1941, produced by the Quebec Amateur Hockey Association to benefit local minor ice hockey players.
+Although Smythe knew he was giving the Leafs' biggest rival a boost, he also knew that three teams had already shut down during the Depression and a fourth was on life support.
+He didn't want the Canadiens to fold as well.
+Canadiens general manager Tommy Gorman took up Smythe on his suggestion and drove Irvin to Montreal to take over as coach.

 Irvin didn't take long to turn the Canadiens around.
-He had them back in the playoffs in his first season, and in his fourth season took them all the way to the Stanley Cup—the first of six finals appearances and three Cups.
+He had them back in the playoffs in his first season.
+During his third season, he and players from the Canadiens were featured in the instructional film Hockey Fundamentals, produced by the Quebec Amateur Hockey Association to benefit local minor ice hockey players.
+In his fourth season, Irvin took them all the way to the Stanley Cup—the first of six finals appearances and three Cups in 15 years.
 Helped by star players Elmer Lach, Doug Harvey, goalie Bill Durnan and a young Maurice Richard, the Canadiens were just beginning to blossom as an NHL dynasty.
 Although Irvin found his greatest success in Montreal, he came under fire during the 1954-55 season for encouraging "goon" tactics, especially after Montreal fans rioted in protest of Richard's season-ending suspension for attacking a referee.
 He was already well known for looking the other way when stick-swinging duels broke out in practices.
 Although they made it to the 1955 Cup Finals (losing to the Detroit Red Wings), internal pressure forced Irvin to step down.

 He returned to the Black Hawks as head coach for the 1955–56 season, taking the reins of a moribund team that had only made the playoffs once in the past 10 years and finished last in the past two seasons.
 Irvin was unable to turn the team's fortunes around, and the Black Hawks again ended the year in last place, despite the emergence of Ed Litzenberger as a scoring star.
 Irvin was to coach the Black Hawks again in 1956–57, but he became so ill with bone cancer that he had to retire before the season began.
 He died a few months later at age 64 in Montreal.

 A year later, Irvin was elected into the Hockey Hall of Fame.
-His coaching career included four Stanley Cups with 692 regular season wins.
-Among the seven coaches with four Stanley Cup championships, only Al Arbour and Scotty Bowman have more wins than Irvin.
+His coaching career included four Stanley Cups with 692 regular season wins, the most in league history at the time until Scotty Bowman passed him.
+Among the seven coaches with four Stanley Cup championships, only Al Arbour and Bowman have more wins than Irvin.